Hi U Create fans! I’m super honored to be here today. Kari always seems to round up the most fun sewing projects from around blog land.

 Ready for the curves?

 Don’t be scared.
-Watch this video for piecing the heart.
+Watch this video for piercing the heart.

 Once you complete both halves of the heart, you’ll have to pieces like this (they’ll be mirrored though, obviously, to complete the heart shape):